Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Introduction

 Our contributions can be summarized as follows:

-\paragraph{Beyond free fermions: two further polynomial regimes with explicit bases.} Building on the sharp dichotomy for Pauli Lie algebras generated by single Pauli strings~\cite{Aguilar.2024-FullClassificationPauli,Wiersema.2024-ClassificationDynamicalLie,Kokcu.2024-ClassificationDynamicalLie}, we emphasize that this dichotomy does not extend to general Hermitian generator sets.
-We identify and treat two broad classes of non-free-fermionic polynomial DLAs arising from structured \emph{sum generators}: (i) permutation-equivariant (collective) dynamics, whose ambient commutant algebra has cubic dimension scaling, and (ii) Hamming-weight preserving ($U(1)$-equivariant) dynamics restricted to fixed-weight sectors, whose effective algebra on the relevant subspace has polynomial dimension for bounded weight $k$ and can exceed the quadratic and cubic regimes.
+\paragraph{Beyond free fermions: two further polynomial regimes with explicit bases.} Building on the sharp dichotomy for Pauli Lie algebras generated by individual Pauli strings~\cite{Aguilar.2024-FullClassificationPauli,Wiersema.2024-ClassificationDynamicalLie,Kokcu.2024-ClassificationDynamicalLie}, we emphasize that this dichotomy is not a dichotomy for Lie-algebraic simulability itself.
+It applies to a specific class of generator sets, but not to general Hermitian generators whose structure may be encoded in correlated sums of Pauli strings.
+We identify and treat two broad classes of non-free-fermionic polynomial DLAs arising from structured \emph{sum generators}: (i) permutation-equivariant (collective) dynamics, whose ambient commutant algebra has cubic dimension scaling, and (ii) Hamming-weight preserving ($U(1)$-equivariant) dynamics restricted to fixed-weight sectors, whose effective algebra on the relevant subspace has polynomial dimension for bounded Hamming weights and can exceed the quadratic and cubic regimes.
+Thus, their simulability is not inherited from fermionic Gaussian structure, but arises from different algebraic resources: collective symmetry and fixed-subspace structure.

 \paragraph{Symmetry-adapted representations that remove exponential Pauli support as an obstacle.} For translation-invariant free-fermion equivalents, we introduce Pauli cycles as a symmetry-adapted representation that reduces commutator costs by exploiting cyclic twirling.
-For permutation-invariant systems, we develop the Pauli orbit basis and derive efficient inner-product and commutator primitives that close within the orbit representation with polynomial resources, despite exponential Pauli expansions of individual orbit elements.
-This directly refutes the necessity of slow Pauli expansion assumptions in this setting.
-For bounded Hamming-weight sectors, we propose a modified generalized Gell--Mann basis for $\mathfrak{u}(d_k)$ and provide the analytic commutation relations enabling efficient structure-constant generation.
+For permutation-equivariant systems, we develop the Pauli orbit basis and derive efficient inner-product and commutator primitives that close within the orbit representation with polynomial resources, despite exponential Pauli expansions of individual orbit elements.
+This directly refutes the necessity of the slow Pauli expansion assumption~\cite{Heredge.2025-CharacterizingPrivacyQuantum} in this setting.
+For bounded Hamming-weight sectors, we propose a modified generalized Gell--Mann basis for the full operator algebra on the effective polynomial-dimensional subspace and provide the analytic commutation relations enabling efficient structure constant generation.